 Elon offers a Master of Education degree leading to Advanced Licensure in a three-summer course of study.
 Students take the majority of their coursework on campus during the three summer sessions and the remainder online during the two intervening academic years.
 Degree specialty areas include elementary education, gifted education, and special education.

-For teachers seeking Academically/Intellectually Gifted (AIG) add-on licensure (K-12) to their North Carolina teaching license, Elon offers a 12-credit hour program with the option to transition into the M.Ed. program
+For teachers seeking Academically/Intellectually Gifted (AIG) or Elementary Education add-on licensure to their North Carolina teaching license, Elon offers a 12-credit hour program with the option to transition into the M.Ed. program